Blog traffic stuck at zero? Your brilliant ideas reach nobody. Empty analytics dashboards mock your efforts.

 5. How to Use Keywords on Pinterest

-Skip the fancy names like “Let’s Grow It!” or “Veggies to Grow” since people aren’t likely to search for those terms.
+- Board Titles and Descriptions: Make your board names short and name it using one main keyword.
+When writing board descriptions, include secondary keywords to help Pinterest categorize your pins correctly.
+(Skip the fancy names like “Let’s Grow It!” or “Veggies to Grow” since people aren’t likely to search for those terms.)

-Use text on your pin images to clearly explain what your pin is about.
-Tools like Canva make this easy. - Pin Titles and Descriptions:
+- Text Overlays on Pins: Use text on your pin images to clearly explain what your pin is about.
+Tools like Canva make this easy.

-Pick keywords that fit your pin and use them in your titles and descriptions, but keep it natural and don’t overpack with too many keywords. - Keywords in Blog Posts:
+- Pin Titles and Descriptions: Pick keywords that fit your pin and use them in your titles and descriptions, but keep it natural and don’t overpack with too many keywords.

-When you link a pin to your blog post, Pinterest does crawl your blog URL.
+- Keywords in Blog Posts: When you link a pin to your blog post, Pinterest does crawl your blog URL.
 So be sure to include keywords that match the Pinterest board theme.

 Image 2: How to use Pinterest effectively – Apply Pinterest SEO by adding keywords to both in board titles and board descriptions.